forrestsz/Deep-Clustering-Paper/README.md

 # Deep-Clustering-Paper
 Here provide a brief guideline of paper reading about deep clustering, to be continute...\
-thanks for [zhoushengisnoob](https://github.com/zhoushengisnoob/DeepClustering) their template,
+thanks [zhoushengisnoob](https://github.com/zhoushengisnoob/DeepClustering) for his template,

 ## Survey
 |Paper|Conference|Code|